dotnet/docs/docs/csharp/whats-new/csharp-version-history.md

 ---
 title: The history of C# - C# Guide
-description: Learn how has the C# language changed over its many releases.
-Learn when different features were introduced in the language,
+description: Learn how the C# language has changed over its many releases.
+Learn when different features were introduced in the language.
 author: erikdietrich
 ms.date: 03/06/2024
 ms.custom: "updateeachrelease, UpdateFrequency1"